tonymorris/800xc/installation.md

 6. Reinstall the 10mm nut on the front brake lever pivot point, being careful not to be too tight.
 7. Check that the lever pivots freely.
 If it is not free, check the tightness of the pivot bolt.
 8. Check that the lever engages the front brake light switch.
-9. Adjust to the preferred setting of the available four.
+9. Adjust the lever to the preferred setting of the available six.

 ##### Steps (clutch)